WitsSoftDev/WitsMapApp/README.md

 	2. Ability to draw paths to locations, perhaps even have dynamically updateable paths.
 	3. Have a server side administration web-app which is functional.
 	4. All user interfaces have Wits colours and logo.

 API
 ---
 The API follows a RESTful practices.
-The RESTful API standard used follows apigee’s ebook: “Web API Design: Crafting Interfaces that Developers Love”.
+The RESTful API standard used follows apigeeï¿½s ebook: ï¿½Web API Design: Crafting Interfaces that Developers Loveï¿½.

 PROJECT TEAM
 ------------